Simulating Devices

 4. Each domain can contain multiple etherCAT devices.
 The link simulation should be empty because, the system is in production mode.

-5. EtherCAT devices contain rxPDO and txPDO parameters each can be linked to user defined path.
+5. EtherCAT devices contain rxPDO and txPDO parameters which should be linked to motorcortex parameters.

 image not found

-Now you are able to run your application in production mode.
+After linking the PDO entries you are able to run the application in production mode.

 The main purpose of using Simulation in Production mode is to partially test you application on physical hardware, for this the following tasks are required: